Grab my Top 10 Raw Foods For Cleansing The Body E-book (free!)

 Harmful chemicals found in pesticides, household and body products, and plastics, contain hormone disrupting chemicals that mimic hormones in the body.
 This disrupts the endocrine system and prevents the body from producing hormones naturally.

 You can reduce your exposure to these chemicals by eating organic produce, and using natural products in your home and on your body.
 Avoid storing hot food in plastic containers and cook in non-coated metal pans.
-If you are on a hormonal contraceptive, begin to wean off it immediately.
-It causes dangerous side effects including bleeding in-between cycles, increased risk of breast cancer, weight gain, mood changes, depression, nausea, breast tenderness, candida overgrowth and more.
+If you are on a hormonal contraceptive, be aware that it could have adverse effects on your health.
+It can cause dangerous side effects including bleeding in-between cycles, increased risk of breast cancer, depression, nausea, breast tenderness, candida overgrowth and more.

 AVOID PROCESSED AND REFINED FOODS

-People these days are consuming way more omega-6 fatty acids from polyunsaturated fats than the body requires.
+The western diet has shown an increase in the consumption of omega-6 fatty acids from polyunsaturated fats.
 This is found in vegetable oils like safflower, sunflower, corn, cottonseed, canola, soybean and peanut.
 These have an imbalanced ratio of omega-3 to omega-6 fatty acids, and worse, they have been chemically altered.
 This means they aren’t stable and oxidise easily in the body which causes inflammation and mess with your hormones.

 Other foods to avoid are dairy, gluten, coffee, processed sugar and alcohol.
 All of these irritate the gut and contribute to inflammation in the body.
 This particularly puts stress on the adrenals and thyroid glands which then wreaks havoc on your hormones.